cortexproject/cortex/docs/architecture.md

 Internally, the access to the chunks storage relies on a unified interface called "chunks store".
 Unlike other Cortex components, the chunk store is not a separate service, but rather a library embedded in the services that need to access the long-term storage: [ingester](#ingester), [querier](#querier) and [ruler](#ruler).

-The chunk and index data format is versioned, in order to allow Cortex operators to upgrade the cluster to the latest stable version and take advantage of new features and improvements - which may introduce changes in the storage format - without requiring any downtime or complex procedures to rewrite the stored data.
+The chunk and index format are versioned, this allows Cortex operators to upgrade the cluster to take advantage of new features and improvements.
+This strategy enables changes in the storage format without requiring any downtime or complex procedures to rewrite the stored data.
+A set of schemas are used to map the version while reading and writing time series belonging to a specific period of time.

-A set of storage schemas are used to map the version to use to read and write time series belonging to a specific period of time.
 The current schema recommendation is the **v10 schema** (v11 is still experimental).
-For more information about the schema, please check out the "[Schema](guides/running.md#schema)" documentation.
+For more information about the schema, please check out the [Schema](guides/running.md#schema) documentation.

 ### Blocks storage (experimental)

-The blocks storage is based on [Prometheus TSDB](https://prometheus.io/docs/prometheus/latest/storage/): it stores all the time series for a given tenant and period (defaults to 2 hours) into a single TSDB block.
+The blocks storage is based on [Prometheus TSDB](https://prometheus.io/docs/prometheus/latest/storage/): it stores each tenant's time series into their own TSDB which write out their series to a on-disk block (defaults to 2h block range periods).
 Each block is composed by few files storing the chunks and the block index.

-The chunk files contain the timestamp-value pairs for multiple series.
+The TSDB chunk files contain the timestamp-value pairs for multiple series.
 The series inside the chunks are then indexed by a per-block index, which indexes metric names and labels to time series in the chunk files.

-The blocks storage doesn't require a dedicated backend for the index, so it only requires an object store for the block files, which can be:
+The blocks storage doesn't require a dedicated storage backend for the index.
+The only requirement is an object store for the block files, which can be:

 * [Amazon S3](https://aws.amazon.com/s3)
 * [Google Cloud Storage](https://cloud.google.com/storage/)

-For more information, please check out the "[Blocks storage](operations/blocks-storage.md)" documentation.
+For more information, please check out the [Blocks storage](operations/blocks-storage.md) documentation.

 ## Services

-Cortex has a service-based architecture, in which the overall system is split up into a variety of components that perform specific tasks and run separately and in parallel.
+Cortex has a service-based architecture, in which the overall system is split up into a variety of components that perform a specific task, run separately, and in parallel.

 Cortex is, for the most part, a shared-nothing system.
 Each layer of the system can run multiple instances of each component and they don't coordinate or communicate with each other within that layer.